Your London finance team closes the month in QuickBooks and finishes it in a spreadsheet

 How to choose a developer in London

 Hire a team that genuinely understands revenue recognition and FRS 102, not just bookkeeping data, because WIP and time-based recognition are where this work is hard.
 Ask how they'd value an unbilled engagement and how recognised revenue traces back to logged hours for the auditor.
 A partner pushing to replace Xero wholesale, when a revenue layer would do, is adding risk you don't need.
-Connect the build to your CRM (Customer Relationship Management), project management software, and business intelligence dashboard so revenue, delivery, and reporting share one set of numbers.
+Connect the build to your CRM (Customer Relationship Management), project management software, and business intelligence (BI) dashboard so revenue, delivery, and reporting share one set of numbers.

 - Work-in-progress valued and revenue recognised automatically by your own rules